pollination/pollination-docs/rhino-plugin/pollination-commands/po_colorbyfacetype.md

+---
+description: Color all rooms&apos; faces by boundary condition.
+---

 # PO_ColorByFaceType

 Color all rooms&apos; faces by boundary condition.

+Tips:
-Rerun this command to turn off this mode.
+- Rerun this command to turn off this mode.